Samia Quddus BA Hons (with QTS), PGDip, PGCert, MBACP

-Samia's counselling training and post qualification experience has predominantly taken place within a school setting where she has accumulated over 200 clinical hours.
+Samia's counselling training and post qualification experience has predominantly taken place within a school setting.
 She has trained with an integrative counselling model which allows her to draw on the strengths of various counselling approaches.
 Her approach is client-led with focus on art creativity and play as a space for engagement as well as talking therapy for young people.

 Samia's teaching background of 14 years and SEN specialism in SEMH has exposed her to a broad range of school environments and diverse backgrounds.
 Her current practitioner role involves supporting the social, emotional and academic needs of secondary school aged pupils.
 She has a sound knowledge of collaborative practice having worked closely with school staff and external specialist staff ranging from Inclusion Manager, SENCO, Educational Psychologist and Speech and Language Therapist.
 Samia's collective experience makes her an ideal school counsellor.